oscal-compass/compliance-trestle/docs/tutorials/ssp_profile_catalog_authoring/ssp_profile_catalog_authoring.md

-# Tutorial: Catalog, Component, Profile and SSP Authoring
+# Tutorial: Catalog, Profile, ComponentDefinition, and SSP Authoring

 ## Introduction and background